Family Run Smokehouse

 Situated on the water's edge at Bunowen Pier, in the heart of Connemara and between Roundstone and Clifden, the Connemara Smokehouse has an enviable position, with exceptional views of the Twelve Bens mountain range and the castle of Connaught's historic Pirate Queen, Grainne Mhoal.
 You drive around the small, curved, golden-sand beach - the Smokehouse is at the far end of the bay.
 It's the longest established smokehouse in the area and one of the few remaining specialising in wild smoked salmon.
 Wild salmon is caught locally; organic comes from Clare Island, off the west coast of Mayo.
 They also specialise in Irish smoked tuna and gravadlax.

 The first step in the smoking process is the filleting.
-Unbelievably, Graham does all the filleting by hand, that's about 40 to 50 fish per hour.
-The bones are removed and the fish is washed to remove any loose bones.
+Graham does all the filleting by hand.
+Bones are removed and the fish is washed to remove any loose bones.
 Refrigerated for an hour or so to allow the water to drain off, it's then ready for salting and smoking.
 Beech is used for the smoking process and the smoke is fanned through the kiln for about 8-10 hours.
 The length of the smoking process depends on various factors, including the weather and Graham decides when it's ready!
 It's then left in the cold room for 24 hours before slicing.

 Some of the fish is sliced by hand and some by machine - but with Graham slicing, it's impossible to tell the difference.
-He can slice between 25 and 30 sides every hour.
-Products include roast smoked salmon when the fish is slowly smoked using a hot fire to give a cooked salmon texture; honey roast smoked salmon where the salmon is marinated in honey before smoking; gravadlax, salmon that's marinated with sugar, salt, dill and Irish whiskey.
-Wild tuna is caught by the line-fishing method and is lightly cured and smoked or marinated in honey.
+He can slice between 25 and 30 sides in an hour.
+There must be medals for that!
+Connemara Smokehouse products include roast smoked salmon.
+The fish is slowly smoked using a hot fire to give a cooked salmon texture.
+Hot smoked salmon is also availabe with honey roast flavour from a home marinade.
+Gravadlax is also produced, from fresh salmon marinated with sugar, salt, dill and Irish whiskey.
+Connemara Smokehouse Wild Tuna is caught by the line-fishing method and is lightly cured and smoked or marinated in honey.
+Many of these products have won awards over the years

 09.00 to 13.00 - 14.00 to 17.00